-- The WG position was to defer consideration of China's proposal to make the South China Sea an independent area within S-23.
-(Meeting participants to provide comments on this issue till the end of August 2010 in order to determine the way forward.) - The WG agreed that the South China Sea be an independent area forming a separate administrative division in S-23, due to their significance for international navigation. - b.
+The WG position was to defer consideration of China's proposal to make the South China Sea an independent area within S-23.
+(Meeting participants to provide comments on this issue as soon as possible in order to determine the way forward.)

+b.
 To subsume Natuna Sea into South China Sea, so that the southern limit of South China Sea would be the same as in the 1953 3rd edition of S-23.

 Indonesia strongly supported that Natuna Sea be shown as an individual body of water, as in the 2002 draft of S-23, 4th edition, and not included as part of South China Sea.
-They referred to a national law

-(No. 6/1996), nautical chart 38/1951, several government regulations and a treaty between Indonesia and Malaysia, all supporting the recognition and usage of Natuna Sea in Indonesia.
+They referred to a national law (No. 6/1996), nautical chart 38/1951, several government regulations and a treaty between Indonesia and Malaysia, all supporting the recognition and usage of Natuna Sea in Indonesia.